wowaudit/core/README.md

         In `config/keys.yml`:
         $ wcl_key: <your Warcraft Logs API key>

-        The generated CSV files will be uploaded to a S3 server that you configure, so they can be easily fetched by the spreadsheet.
+        The generated JSON files will be uploaded to a S3 server that you configure, so they can be easily fetched by the spreadsheet.
 In `config/storage.yml` you can enter your S3 credentials.

 3. Initialise the database and add your API key to the table storing them: